hammlab/TETOT/README.md

 #### Single domain generalization:
 This folder contains the codes to train a model in a single source domain setting using ERM.
-Within the folder we provide the code for different datasets.
+Within the folder, we provide the code for different datasets.

 a.
 To run the model training with vanilla ERM algorithm, navigate into the specific dataset folder and run the following command

     ./train_erm.sh 0

 b.
 To evaluate the correlation between accuracy and TETOT on different unseen domains

     ./run_eval_corruptions.sh 0

 <hr>